 - Keep some cards near the front door or another door your child enters and exits often.
 Require him to answer a problem correctly before he goes in or out.

 - Use a timer and only allow ten seconds to give an answer.

 - Reward your child with a small prize or a special dinner when she masters a predetermined number of cards.

 - Use the flash cards to pass the time at the doctor's office or in line at the grocery store.

 - Once your child is comfortable with his multiplication tables, use the flash cards to play a variation of the card game War.
 You'll need two people to play.
 Each player lays down a flash card and gives the answer.
 The player with the highest answer keeps both cards.
 Whoever has the most cards at the end, wins.

 - The Average Housewife suggests playing flash card Twister by writing answers on each colored circle on a Twister mat.
 You call out the problems and your child must put a body part on the correct answer.
 All other typical Twister rules apply.
 The game is more fun with multiple players.

 A Great Learning Tool

-Many education professionals stress the importance of understanding how multiplication works and not just memorizing multiplication tables.
+Many education professionals stress the importance of understanding how multiplication works and not just memorizing multiplication charts.
 Still, some research suggests that regular practice will increase your child's ability to recall multiplication facts, and consequently, allow her to tackle more difficult math problems.
 Flash cards are just one way to practice multiplication tables, but they're a great learning tool.
 With a little creativity, you can make practicing multiplication something your child looks forward to.